Alfred Deller: Collaborations

 In 1960, Deller sang the role of Oberon in the first production of Benjamin Britten's opera A Midsummer Night's Dream.
 Britten wrote this role with Deller specifically in mind, although he was dropped from staged revivals of the work against the composer's wishes, largely because of poor acting technique.
 The smallness of his voice was also a negative factor in the casting process at Covent Garden.
 He did record the opera, with the composer conducting in 1967.
 The 1960 premiere, broadcast by the BBC, is now commercially available and finds Deller in fresher voice; Myfanwy Piper described his singing of Oberon as "unearthly".

 Lutenist Desmond Dupré performed with him, initially as a guitarist; other accompanists included harpsichordist and musicologist Walter Bergmann.
 In later years, he worked with lutenist Robert Spencer and harpsichordists Harold Lester and William Christie.
 His recordings include the lute songs of Dowland, operas by Handel, Britten's A Midsummer Night's Dream, songs and semioperas by Purcell (such as The Fairy Queen), traditional English folk songs, works by Thomas Tallis, and the Bach alto repertoire.
-He recorded for HMV, Vanguard Classics, and Harmonia Mundi.
+He recorded for His Master's Voice, Vanguard Classics, and Harmonia Mundi.

-Deller also sang John Blow and Henry Purcell Odes like “Sound the trumpet” from Come Ye Sons of Art with the other great counter-tenor of the day, John Whitworth (1921-2013), who is favoured by critic Richard Lawrence for his magnificent voice.
+Deller also sang John Blow and Henry Purcell Odes like "Sound the trumpet" from Come Ye Sons of Art with the other great counter-tenor of the day, John Whitworth (1921–2013), who is favoured by critic Richard Lawrence for his magnificent voice.